I skipped parts of the book that dealt with product development and automation, since these do not apply to my experience.

 Most of the 'mobility' tips do not apply in my case, since I happen to live AND earn in one of those 'ridiculously cheap' countries.

-little escaping from this book.
+There was no little escaping from this book.
 Since I have a work/ organisation/ near burnout crisis each year it June (comes with the territory), I tend to google for tips and motivation, and The 4-Hour Work Week

 reached me in small, irritating snippets.